cloudxsgmbh/cdk-iot-wireless/README.md

 ## Dragino LHT65 Profiles

-Creates a Device Profile and a Servie Profile for Dragino LHT65 sensors.
+Creates a Device Profile and a Service Profile for Dragino LHT65 sensors.
 All properties have a default value that fits with the current generation of sensors, but can be set individually if needed.

 ```typescript
 const lht65profiles = new LHT65Profiles(this, "profiles", {